 “Modelspace has been an excellent tool in the collection and management of the project’s space requirement data.
 The space information is centralized in Modelspace and this ensures the ease of access by everyone working on the project.
 Before this software we had to look for the information from hundreds of different Excel spreadsheets.
 Now it’s much easier to cooperate and work together with the various partners involved in the project.”

 - Hanna Petäjä, Hospital District of Southwest Finland

-When creating the facility requirements, it was important to take the users into account.
+When creating the facility requirements it was important to take the users into account.
 This has worked out well and positive feedback has been received as the project has progressed.
-Medisiina D project utilised mainly data modelling.
+Medisiina D project utilized mainly data modelling.
 Space requirements have been connected to the architect’s spatial software, which has ensured that the functions, equipment and space that the users have required will be implemented in the project.
-The data modelling used in the project has been applied very well and Modelspace has simplified the contents of the data modelling so that the users can easily utilise it.
+The data modelling used in the project has been applied very well and Modelspace has simplified the contents of the data modelling so that the users can easily utilize it.

 Modelspace ensured the functionality of the premises and thus the long-term commitment of the customers.